adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ### Performance benefits

 Here we present a benchmark for the Jacobian of `iter_diff` with varying $n$ and fixed $k$.
-Our goal is to find out when ASD becomes more advantageous than standard AD.
+Our goal is to find out when sparse differentiation becomes relevant.

 Benchmark data can be generated with the following code: